grz0zrg/fas/README.md

 The implementation is similar to PPG synths with linear interpolation (sampling & wave change) but no oversampling. (may alias)

-Interpolation between waves can be enabled / disabled (PPG like) at note time though A fractional part. ( > 0 enabled interpolation)
+Interpolation between waves can be enabled / disabled (PPG like) at note time trough A fractional part. ( > 0 enabled interpolation)

 Specific wave can be read by having similar start & end value (which will thus act as an offset) with a wavetable speed set to 0.

 The speed at which the table is read can be set with the fractional part of the blue channel, the table will be read in reverse order if the value is negative.

+Every note-on trigger a wavetable reset from current settings (wavetable position), this can be disabled by using channel settings p0, a value of 1 will reset the wavetable every notes and a value of 0 disable it.

 Wavetable synthesis is fast and provide rich sounds.

-Implementation is recent and may change.

 Note : FAS does not really have multiple 'wavetables' as it load every waves into a big continuous wavetable but the different wavetables are ordered (by folder then by filename) when loaded so that each loaded waves are contiguous.